GeoffreyValade/GeoffreyValade/README.md

 ### Hello dear 👋

-- 🔭 I’m currently working on personal projects and finding an apprenticeship
+- I’m currently working on personal projects and finding an apprenticeship
-- 🌱 I’m currently learning C#
+- I’m currently in Epitech, learning some React
-- 📫 How to reach me: geoffrey.valade@hotmail.com
+- Also, I'm learning VueJS and FastAPI on my free time
-- ⚡ Fun fact: I'm still looking for a funny joke.
+- If you're interested in working with me, you can reach me at geoffrey.valade@hotmail.com